Manwel Dimech

-Manwel Dimech, also known as Manuel Dimech (25 December 1860 – 17 April 1921) was a Maltese socialist, philosopher, journalist, writer, poet and social revolutionary.
+Emmanuel Giovanni Salvatore Pietro Dimech, also known as Manwel Dimech (25 December 1860 – 17 April 1921) was a Maltese socialist, philosopher, journalist, writer, poet and social revolutionary.
 Born in Valletta and brought up in extreme poverty and illiteracy, Dimech spent significant portions of his early life in the Maltese prison system, mostly on charges of petty theft.
 At the age of seventeen, Dimech was arrested for the crime of involuntary murder, and sentenced to seventeen years in jail.
 After being thrown in jail, Dimech started to educate himself and became a man of letters.

 Upon his release from prison, Dimech became a teacher and publisher, becoming a major figure in the public life of Malta.
 Dimech spoke freely among the social issues facing the populace of Malta, earning him great support and popular approval.
 However, the ideas espoused by Dimech caused him to come into conflict with both the Catholic Church and the colonial government of Malta.
 After the Governor of Malta grew frustrated by Dimech's growing support among the Maltese populace, he was permanently exiled to Sicily, Italy.
 Dimech later moved to British-controlled Egypt, as it was the closest territory controlled by Britain at the time.
 Despite pleas from high-ranking British officials, Dimech was refused permission to return to Malta, and he died in Egypt in 1921.

 Early life

-Manuel Dimech was born on Christmas Day (December 25), 1860, at St John Street, Valletta, Malta, and baptised at the church of St Paul Shipwreck, Valletta.
+Manuel Dimech was born on 25 December 1860, at St John Street, Valletta, Malta, and baptised at the church of St Paul Shipwreck, Valletta.
 His family was poor and lived in a single room that was part of a common tenement house with over sixty people.
 His ancestors on his father's side were genuine artistic sculptors, though up till Dimech's birth his family had fallen on difficult times.
 During his childhood, Dimech's family moved residence twice, leaving Valletta for Qormi (today Santa Venera), and then moving to Msida.
 His father tried hard to make ends meet, but his weak health prevented any success in this endeavour.
-He died at the age of 37, leaving his widow to care for their ten young children.
-His mother, Evangelista, was married before, to Salvatore Testa, and they had five children, Carmela, Marikarm, Guza, Gejtu and Pietro.
-Evangelista and Karmenu's other children were, Rozina, Antonia, Spiridione, Neriku, Victoria, Arturo, and another son.
+He died at the age of 37, leaving his widow to care for their ten young children, along with four from her previous marriage to her widow, Salvatore Testa (1832-1855).